 Much of the fun of RV travel is in the planning.
 Enjoy the process.
-But don't overplan your trip.
+But don't overplan.
 The greatest thing about motorhome travel is the flexibility it gives you.
 Please leave room for the road itself to speak to you.
 With an RV you can go where you want when you want, at a moment's notice.
 You have more than door-to-door capability; you are a vacation home on wheels.
 You can toss in virtually as much luggage as you like — unpack it only once — and transport it all to the middle of nowhere, without having to use any nasty bathrooms along the way.
 (Special tip: Use collapsible luggage, i.e. softsided bags, that can be stored in the RV easily and without taking up much space.)
-Essentially with RV travel you have no downtime — unless you want to take a nap in back while your partner drives.
-What's more you can cook your own meals, if you like, using local ingredients.
+Essentially with RV travel you have no downtime — unless you want to take a nap while your partner drives.
+What's more you can cook your own meals, using local ingredients.

 This is all great for families with children.
 The kids have the security of their "own" bed every night, and they have their own bathroom whenever they need it.
 With all the extra space, they are able to play or nap more comfortably while on the road.
 There's none of that car claustrophobia.
 The kiddos get food that is healthy if not altogether familiar.
 And at bedtime you can tuck them safely in and then socialize with adults, which would not really be possible in a hotel.